Ethereum Review 2025: Investment Guide

 - Priority Tips: Additional fees paid to validators for faster processing

-- Network Congestion Benefits: Higher usage leads to more ETH burned
+- Network Congestion Benefits: Higher usage leads to more ETH burnt

 - Deflationary Periods: Net negative ETH issuance during high activity